aryadytm/aryadytm/README.md

 ## 🏆 Honors & Awards

+- **Scholarship Awardee** of Apple Developer Academy, one of 200 accepted participants from a total of 17.700 applicants (Top ~1.2%).
-- **Grand Finalist** of School of Computer Science Hackathon 2023 in BINUS University, creating the AI Career Consultant app
+- **Grand Finalist** of School of Computer Science Hackathon 2023 in BINUS University, creating the AI Career Consultant app.
-- **Appreciation** from School of Information System 2022 for **great academic achievement** in BINUS University
+- **Appreciation** from School of Information System 2022 for **great academic achievement** in BINUS University.

 ## 🔧 Skills